sbazaz/uldaq/README.md

 # Universal Library for Linux
-Software API used to communicate with supported Measurement Computing DAQ devices over the Linux platform
+A library which allows applications to interface with Masurement Computing DAQ devices on Linux and Mac OS X

 Prerequisites:
 ---------------